jado4810/privcert/web/README.md

 The user can download the cert file from that url, and import it with double-clicking or tapping it.
+On some environments, the user might need to import it from the cert management menu of the browser.

-The fixed password is also necessary, so remember to announce it with the url.
+The fixed password is also necessary, so remember to announce it with the download url.

 Making and revoking certs are available from this panel.